Meelup Regional Park: Features

 The park contains several walking and bicycling trails.
 Beaches in this area are suitable for swimming in summer.
 Winter surfing can be undertaken during strong swells from Rocky Point, Point Piquet, and Castle Bay.
-The dive wreck of HMAS Swan is nearby.
+The dive wreck of is nearby.

 Flora and fauna

 Vegetation in the park includes jarrah and marri forests, banksia woodlands, heath, low shrublands, annual herbs, grasses, and orchids.
 The Meelup mallee (Eucalyptus × phylacis) and cape spider orchid (Caladenia caesarea subsp. maritima) are endemic to the park.
 Animals of conservation significance in the park include the southern brown bandicoot, Carnaby's black cockatoo, Baudin's black cockatoo, the red-tailed black cockatoo, the rainbow bee-eater, the Caspian tern, the western false pipistrelle bat, and the western ringtail possum.
 Problems are caused by feral animals such as cats, rabbits and foxes, plants such as the bridal creeper, arum lily, one-leaf Cape tulip, and Sydney golden wattle, and dieback caused by Phytophthora cinnamomi.